kharenkoolena/python_selenium/README.md

 2. Check the test results to verify whether the expected outcomes match the actual results.

 You can explore and modify the tests based on your requirements.

+## Common Issues

+### Unable to Run Tests in Ubuntu for Firefox

+If you encounter issues running tests in Ubuntu for Firefox, it might be due to conflicts with the snap version of Firefox.
+Follow these steps to resolve the problem:

+1. Remove the snap version of Firefox:

+    ```bash
+    sudo snap remove firefox
+    ```

+2. Add the Mozilla Team PPA:

+    ```bash
+    sudo add-apt-repository ppa:mozillateam/ppa
+    ```

+3. Set package pinning preferences:

+    ```bash
+    echo '
+    Package: *
+    Pin: release o=LP-PPA-mozillateam
+    Pin-Priority: 1001
+    ' | sudo tee /etc/apt/preferences.d/mozilla-firefox
+    ```

+4. Configure unattended upgrades:

+    ```bash
+    echo 'Unattended-Upgrade::Allowed-Origins:: "LP-PPA-mozillateam:${distro_codename}";' | sudo tee /etc/apt/apt.conf.d/51unattended-upgrades-firefox
+    ```

+5. Install the deb version of Firefox:

+    ```bash
+    sudo apt install firefox
+    ```

+For more details, you can refer to the [instructions provided here](https://www.omgubuntu.co.uk/2022/04/how-to-install-firefox-deb-apt-ubuntu-22-04).